Installing KuboCD on a Local Kind Cluster

 Ensure the following tools are installed on your workstation:

-You also need an access to an OCI-compatible container registry with permissions to push images.
-This is will be necessary for uploading and storing KuboCD Packages as OCI artifacts.
+You will also need access to an OCI-compatible container registry with push permissions.
+This is required for storing KuboCD Packages as OCI artifacts.

 cat >/tmp/kubodoc-config.yaml <<EOF